-The Bridge Award was established in honor of our tenth anniversary with the purpose of recognizing an emerging playwright of exceptional talent within the United States military.
+The Bridge Award was established in honor of our upcoming tenth anniversary with the purpose of recognizing an emerging playwright of exceptional talent within the United States military.
 The award consists of a $10,000 prize, and an AITAF produced reading of the winning work.
 The Final Selecting Judge this year was Tony Kushner.

 In addition to bringing world-class theater to the military, AITAF is committed to supporting and sharing the talents of those who serve.
 This Award will offer a deserving current military service member or veteran artist important connections with the theater community and access to developmental resources, helping to facilitate a deeper understanding and more active dialogue between military and civilian communities.